earnestt1234/FED3_Viz/Installation.md

 ##### Note for Mac/Linux Users:

-FED3 Viz was developed on Windows.
-I have just tested that the Python script still works on Mac, but there are some differences, most noticeably some of the design looks a little uglier :frowning_face:.
-I'm working on fixing that in a coming update.
-I haven't found any functional bugs on Mac yet.
+FED3 Viz was developed on Windows, which may cause issues when running on another system.

+When running on **Mac**, I noticed some cosmetic differences in FED3 Viz (due to differences in the system's default widgets); I have been able to make quick fixes for these.
+Most of these issues seem to disappear when using the executable, curiously.
+Running from the Python script still works (so far I can tell), but there may be some ugly looking buttons and wonky coloring.
+I haven't detected any Mac specific functionality issues yet.

-I will not be able to test the Linux version, or make any kind of application for Linux.
+I will not be able to test the script on **Linux** , or make any kind of application for Linux.
 If anyone does end up using this on Linux, I'd be curious to see how it works.